-Of course, we have an idea in the informal system of rationals what "positive" and "negative" mean, and how relations like < and \le work.
-But in the formal system $\mathbb Q$ that we have defined, we need to give definitions for positive, negative, <, and \le show see what properties they have (hopefully, they will "act just like" our informal notions).
+Of course, we have an idea in the informal system of rationals what "positive" and "negative" mean, and how relations like < and \leq work.
+But in the formal system \mathbb{Q} that we have defined, we need to give definitions for positive, negative, <, and \leq show see what properties they have (hopefully, they will "act just like" our informal notions).